Rabies Is Incurable And Fatal, Yet Easily Preventable: Why Isn’t It A Priority?

-Rabies is a tropical disease: it’s one of the most lethal viruses known to humans and it kills around 189 people every day.
+Rabies is one of the most lethal viruses known to humans, and it kills around 189 people every day.
 So why doesn’t society hear more about this preventable and treatable disease?

 Rabies outbreak expanding.
 Protect Your Pet: Rabies Update for 2017! https://t.co/lRtusKJqvT #pethealth #torontopets #catcare #dogcare pic.twitter.com/u4ivr1KyYj